uterzic/movierewinder_symfony/README.md

 Like composer, NPM is required so the node packages can be downloaded and properly installed.
 Find out about installing npm on https://www.npmjs.com/package/npm

+Installed MySQL on your machine.
+You can use tools like XAMPP/MAMPP

 ## Setting up project on your machine
 1. Download project from releases or clone it using git.
 2. Open project directory using favourite text editor.
 I recommend using Visual Studio Code.